BSexton95/CrossPlatformAssessment/README.md

 An example, if you are moving forward and the pointer or finger is placed on an obstacle the ball will stop moving or move backs rather than forward.

+## Credit
+Assets that were used for the obstacles on the track were taken from the assets provided by the instructors from the game jam assets folder.

 ## Link to WebGL
 https://bsexton95.github.io/CrossPlatformAssessment/Player